googlegenomics/readthedocs/docs/source/use_cases/perform_quality_control_checks/qc_codelab.rst

 .. comment: end: goto-read-the-docs

 There are a collection of quality control checks for variants documented in codelab `Quality Control using Google Genomics`_.
+The methods include:

+* Sample Level

+  * Genome Call Rate
+  * Missingness Rate
+  * Singleton Rate
+  * Heterozygosity Rate
+  * Homozygosity Rate
+  * Inbreeding Coefficient
+  * Sex Inference
+  * Ethnicity Inference
+  * Genome Similarity

+* Variant Level

+  * Ti/Tv by Genomic Window
+  * Ti/Tv by Alternate Allele Counts
+  * Ti/Tv by Depth
+  * Missingness Rate
+  * Hardy-Weinberg Equilibrium
+  * Heterozygous Haplotype

 These methods were co-developed with researchers working on the Million Veterans Program data.
 For more detail, please see `the paper <http://biorxiv.org/content/early/2015/12/24/035295>`__ and `diagram of their full pipeline <https://github.com/StanfordBioinformatics/mvp_aaa_codelabs/blob/master/README.md>`__ with some additional quality control checks on `github <https://github.com/StanfordBioinformatics/mvp_aaa_codelabs>`__.